ember-learn/ember-blog/source/2019-11-01-the-ember-times-issue-122.md

 ## [Ember Simple Auth 2.0.0 release 🛳](https://twitter.com/simplabs/status/1189264438026747907)

-This week the good people over at [@simplabs](https://github.com/simplabs) released [version 2.0.0](https://github.com/simplabs/ember-simple-auth/releases/tag/2.0.0) of the excellent authentication/authorization library **Ember Simple Auth**.
+This week, the good people over at [@simplabs](https://github.com/simplabs) released [version 2.0.0](https://github.com/simplabs/ember-simple-auth/releases/tag/2.0.0) of the excellent authentication/authorization library **Ember Simple Auth**.

 Version 2.0.0 drops support for Node 6 and introduces 2 new deprecations around the rejectWithResponse property and the DataAdapterMixin's authorizer property and headersForRequest method.